Video game design: Content design

 Content design is the creation of characters, items, puzzles, missions, or any aspect of the game that is not required for it to function properly and meet the minimum viable product standard.
 In essence, content is the complexity added to a minimum viable product to increase its value.

 Game writing

 Game writing involves writing dialogue, text and story.

 This is one of the first steps that go into making a video game.
-This encompasses many different elements of the process.
+This encompasses a number of different elements of the process.
 Writing in video games also includes the elements in which the literature is presented.
 Voice acting, text, picture editing and music are all elements of game writing.

 Level design

 Level design is the construction of world levels and its features.

-Level design makes use of many different fields to create a game world.
+Level design makes use of a range of different fields to create a game world.
 Lighting, space, framing, color and contrast are used to draw a player's attention.
 A designer can then use these elements to guide or direct the player in a specific direction through the game world or mislead them.